cdeeply/cdeeply/README.md

 C Deeply ([cdeeply.com](https://www.cdeeply.com)) builds neural networks *very quickly* from small training datasets (<100 kB).
 The web portal allows a 1 second computation time, used for architecture search and network training.

-This repository contains libraries and plugins that allow C Deeply's algorithms to be called directly by another application rather than manually through the web portal.
+This repository contains APIs that allow C Deeply's algorithms to be called directly by another application rather than manually through the web portal.
 The current interfaces are:

 - C and C++